gimlet-io/capacitor/README.md

 | Helm values and manifest diffing   |        ❌                |
 | Kustomization diffing between cluster and git   |          ❌               |

+## Capacitor Next on a URL

+Capacitor Next is a tool you can run on your laptop.

+- Are you looking to host it for your team on a URL?
+- Or integrate with Backstage?

+Reach out to laszlo at gimlet.io.
+We are looking for design partners.

 ## Star History

 ![Star History Chart](https://api.star-history.com/svg?repos=gimlet-io/capacitor&type=Date)